Spring Session - February 25 - May 10, 2020

 No chairs, sticks or pucks allowed during Instructional Hockey practice sessions, skating only!
 Only the registered student is allowed on the ice.
 No parents on the ice.

-Free Practice Sessions for Registered Fall 2019 Students
+Free Practice Sessions for Registered Winter 2019-2020 Students

 Panther Paws classes cover skating and hockey basics for youngsters ages 3 and up.
 Class time is dedicated to skill development through drills and on ice games.
 Panther Paws consists of 6 levels or groups where skaters begin in Group 1 and progress as they improve in their skating and hockey skills.
 Based on prior experience, skaters may be moved to a higher group but all must begin in Group 1.
 Groups 1-3 end with a cross ice game on the big ice and Groups 4-6 have 2 games on the big ice; one halfway through the session and one at the end.